KatPug/Using_Pipelines_with_High_Variance_Data/README.md

 # Using Pipelines with High Variance Data
-By utilizing different preprocessing pipelines, I aim to effectively handle outliers, apply transformations to reduce skewness and scale the data
+This project focuses on predicting customer revenue using a machine learning model.
+The dataset comprises various customer-related numeric features with high variance and complexity.
+By utilizing different preprocessing pipelines, I aim to effectively handle outliers, apply transformations to reduce skewness and scale the data.
+I use Gradient Boosting Regressor for training and evaluates the performance of each pipeline to identify the best approach.